 About Us

 Precise Design Inc. is a family owned and operated home improvement business in the greater New York area.
-President Aldemar Barona and Vice President Juan Diego Lemos have experience and skill in all aspects of construction, Aldemar having worked in the plumbing industry for 12 years and Juan Diego as a certified electrician gives them a slight advantage when it comes to handling a project.
+President Aldemar Barona and Vice President Juan Diego Lemos have experience and skill in all aspects of construction.
+Aldemar having worked in the plumbing industry for 12 years and Juan Diego as a certified electrician gives them a slight advantage when it comes to handling a project.
 Together, they have more than 30 years combined experience in the home improvement industry.
-After many years of working together and building a family type friendship, They decided to put their talents together and open Precise Design Inc. and have been working together successfully ever since.
+After many years of working together and building a family type friendship, they decided to put their talents together opening Precise Design Inc. and have been working together successfully ever since.

-Precise Designs Inc. specializes in remodeling and general interior contracting services for homeowners, landlords and management companies.
-We take pride in our work and pride our personalized customer service for each client.
+Precise Designs Inc. specializes in remodeling and general interior contracting services for homeowners, landlords, and management companies.
+We take pride in our work and in our personalized customer service for each client.
 Our sole focus throughout the building process is to surpass client expectations, faithfully delivering the design intent of the architect or designer in a timely and cost efficient manner.
-Precise’s seasoned project managers, field supervisors and in-house skilled craftsmen bring their vast experience to creating rapid and efficient solutions to any unforeseen challenges, and to keeping our projects on schedule and within budget.
+The company’s seasoned project managers, field supervisors and in-house skilled craftsmen bring their vast experience to creating rapid and efficient solutions to any unforeseen challenges and to keeping our projects on schedule and within budget.

 Our goal is to begin a new and lasting relationship with every client we serve and with every professional project partner whose vision we deliver.